archivesunleashed/aut-docs/docs/Spark-Extracting-Domain-Level-Plain-Text.md

 ### Plain text by URL pattern

 The following Spark script generates plain text renderings for all the web pages in a collection with a URL matching a regular expression pattern.
 In the example case, it will go through the collection and find all of the URLs beginning with `http://geocities.com/EnchantedForest/`.
+The `(?i)` makes this query case insensitive.

 ```
 import org.warcbase.spark.matchbox.{RemoveHTML, RecordLoader}